Kenarry

 Continue to add flour and stir until the batter is “thick like peanut butter” as my dad would say.
 The batter should be stiff and a little sticky, not drippy.

-2. Pour the batter through a spaetzle maker into boiling water.
+2. Pour the batter through a spaetzle maker into boiling water

-Bring a large pot of water to boil on your stove top.
-Once the water is boiling, place the spaetzle maker on top of the pot.
-Next for this spaetzle recipe, you’ll pour about half to a third of the batter into the hopper of the spaetzle maker.
 If you don’t have a spaetzle maker, look around your kitchen for any tool with large holes that might work like a slotted spoon or a grater.
-I’ve provided additional suggestions later in this post.
+I’ve provided additional suggestions at the end of this post.

 Learn how to make traditional Bavarian style German egg noodles with this easy spaetzle recipe.
 See step-by-step how to make delicious homemade dumplings.